highfidelity/fake_braintree/README.md

 creation of customers with bad credit cards - Braintree won't even get to trying to charge them.

+## Spork

+To use fake\_braintree with Spork, do this:

+    # Gemfile
+    group :test do
+      gem 'fake_braintree', :require => false
+    end

+    # spec/spec_helper.rb
+    Spork.each_run do
+      require 'fake_braintree'
+      # ...other FakeBraintree configuration, for example:
+      # FakeBraintree.verify_all_cards!
+    end

+    # features/support/env.rb
+    Spork.each_run do
+      require 'fake_braintree'
+      # ...other FakeBraintree configuration, for example:
+      # FakeBraintree.verify_all_cards!
+    end

 ## Generating transactions

 You can generate a transaction using `FakeBraintree.generate_transaction`.
 This